What is Decentralized AI?

 The maturing of blockchains allows us to extend trust-minimized computation into physical infrastructure, traditional data assets — and, critically, AI.
 This points toward a future where blockchain helps to verify data sources and properly train AI to ensure accuracy, completeness, and integrity.

-For our part, we've created Runtime OFf-chain Logic or ROFL, a framework that extends runtimes like Sapphire to offchain components.
+At Oasis Network, we've created Runtime OFf-chain Logic or ROFL, a framework that extends runtimes like Sapphire to offchain components.
 ROFL provides mechanisms similar to Sapphire for verifiable computing but with the ability to run heavy workloads offchain.
 This opens up a world of use cases and enables an entirely new type of composability across blockchains and offchain computation stacks.
-ROFL is currently in development.
-Learn more about it here.